applied-science/covid19-clj-viz/README.md

 ## Usage

-A cleaned-up subset of the code I used to produce the visualizations in the article is in the `article` namespace.
+A cleaned-up subset of the code I used to produce the visualizations in the article is in the `covid19-in-the-repl` namespace.
 If you're new to Clojure or just want to understand the article, I recommend starting there:

 1. Clone the [Johns Hopkins dataset repo](https://github.com/CSSEGISandData/COVID-19) to *resources/* within this repo
-1. Open `appliedsciencestudio.covid19-clj-viz.article`
+1. Open `appliedsciencestudio.covid19-clj-viz.covid19_in_the_repl`
 1. Start a Clojure REPL (based on deps.edn, not Leiningen)
 1. Evaluate forms one at a time, with a browser window open next to your editor so you can see the visualizatons as you go

-Other namespaces are for exploring and visualizing COVID-19 data in other, similar ways.

 Other visualizations depend on cloning other repos.
-For instance, we put [data from Italy's Civil Protection Department](https://github.com/pcm-dpc/COVID-19) into *resources/Italia-COVID-19* for visualizations from the `italia` namespace.
+For instance, we put [data from Italy's Civil Protection Department](https://github.com/pcm-dpc/COVID-19) into *resources/Italia-COVID-19* for visualizations in the `italia` and `italian-situation` namespaces.

+Other namespaces are for exploring and visualizing COVID-19 data in other, similar ways:

+ - `italian-situation` demonstrates replicates Alan Marazzi's article [The Italian COVID-19 situation](https://alanmarazzi.gitlab.io/blog/posts/2020-3-19-italy-covid/) with orthodox Clojure rather than Panthera
+ - `italia` visualizes COVID-19 case in Italy (contributed by David Schmudde)
+ - `explore` is a grab-bag of general visual explorations – line & bar charts, choropleths
+ - `china` and `deutschland` are for transforming country-specific data in support of visualizations

+Parsing of source data (e.g. Johns Hopkins, the World Bank) into a usable structure happens in `source*` namespaces.

 ## License